sergiu-chiuchiu/data-integration-app/readme.txt

 Data Integration applicatiton

-Provides extract, transform, load (ETL) of data functionalities for input originated from different datasources.
+Provides functionalities for extracting, transforming and loadind (ETL) the data into the database for input originated from different datasources.